Greek Orthodox Easter week 19th to 25th April 2022

 The Greek Easter week is not something that most tourists have the privilege of experiencing first hand.
 Guests at the Mistral will be able to enjoy the true flavour of this special time by mingling with family and friends and taking part in the unforgettable and often moving Easter celebrations.

 |Dates and Prices|

 Repeat guests will receive a 5% loyalty discount.
-Prices include transfer from Chania airport , 7 breakfasts, 5 dinners (including wine and coffee), Easter Sunday feast, all trips with 4 lunches, excursions and transportation costs.
+Prices include Tusday transfer from Chania airport , 7 breakfasts, 6 dinners (including wine and coffee), Easter Sunday feast, all trips with 4 lunches, excursions and transportation costs.
 Prices do not include flights or travel insurance and some lunches on free days.